QBladeOcean/QBladeOceanDocs/docs/source/src/theory/aerodynamics/dynamic_stall/ATEFLAP_stall.rst

 			Cl^{qs} = Cl^{att}(\alpha_{qs},\beta_{qs}).
 	\end{align}

 Wake memory effects account for the influence of span wise or shed vorticity in the wake on the quasi-steady angle of attack.
-As the ATEFlap model has been formulated for BEM codes, the downwash of the wake(which is the wake memory effect) is modeled with an effective angle of attack that is computed via step responses that are described by exponential indicial response functions.
+As the ATEFlap model has been formulated for BEM codes, the downwash of the wake (which also causes the wake memory effect) is modeled with an effective angle of attack that is computed via step responses that are described by exponential indicial response functions.
 In QBlade's implementation, the effective angle of attack is directly obtained as the induction from the free vortex wake formulation is already considered in the evaluation of the on-blade velocities.

 .. math::
 	\begin{align}
 			Cl^{circ}=Cl^{att}(\alpha{eff}).
 	\end{align}

 However, the quasi steady angle of attack, which does not include the effect of wake vorticity, is not known in the free vortex wake formulation of QBlade.
 As the quasi steady angle :math:`\alpha_{qs}` is needed for a later evaluation of the induced drag contribution it is computed by calculating the isolated contribution of the wake vorticity on the angle of attack, denoted as :math:`\alpha_{shed}`, separately. :math:`\alpha_{shed}` is computed via the induction of the total shed vorticity in the vicinity of the blade, up to :math:`8` chord lengths away from the trailing edge.
-As the dynamic stall model is formulated for an isolated two-dimensional airfoil, it is necessary to limit the vortices that are involved in the evaluation of :math:`\alpha_{shed}` to those in the vicinity of the blade to exclude the significant influence of the total shed vorticity from all previous time steps on the global flow field\footnote{This is especially important for VAWT simulations where the shed vorticity has a major contribution to the total induction field around the rotor}. :math:`\alpha_{shed}` is then used to calculate the quasi steady angle of attack from the effective angle of attack.
+As the dynamic stall model is formulated for an isolated two-dimensional airfoil, it is necessary to limit the vortices that are involved in the evaluation of :math:`\alpha_{shed}` to those in the vicinity of the blade to exclude the significant influence of the total shed vorticity from all previous time steps on the global flow field (this is especially important for VAWT simulations where the shed vorticity has a major contribution to the total induction field around the rotor). :math:`\alpha_{shed}` is then used to calculate the quasi steady angle of attack from the effective angle of attack.

 .. math::
 	\begin{align}